tsatria03/CookyCraze/docks/readme.txt

 coins      = the player's current coin count. autocooky  = the player's auto cookie production rate. manulcooky = the player's manual cookie production rate. cookyspeed = the player's baking speed.
-Positive events reduce the interval, negative events increase it.
+Positive events reduce the interval, and negative events increase it.

 min_amount and max_amount
 The range of values the effect can roll between.
 A random value between min and max is chosen each time.